zuna2005/Student_Attendance_Bot/README.md

 2. **Configuration**: In the `constants.py` file define:
    - `TOKEN` for your Telegram bot
    - `ABSOLUTE_PATH` to the folder where your project is located
+   - `DEFAULT_ADMIN` - ID of the admin, to whom unknown faces will be sent by default

 3. **Add student photos**: Organize student photos into folders inside the `faces` directory.
 Each folder should be named after a student, and photos of that student should be placed within the corresponding folder.
 4. **Save encodings**: Run the `faces_to_encodings.py` to save the encodings of the students' photos: